Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CodeManagementInCuis.md

 Handling Packages like this, Cuis behaves as a sort of document editor (like, for example a regular text editor) whose documents are *Package* files *(.pck.st)*.
 Cuis doesn't handle Package versions, ancestries, etc. If versioning of Packages is desired, the best is to use a versioning file repository, such as Git or Mercurial.
 The recommendation is to use a GitHub repository with a name beginning with 'Cuis-Smalltalk-', so it will be easy for anybody to find it.
 Cuis *Package* files are uncompressed, use Lf (ASCII 10) as newLine, and are encoded in ISO 8859-15.
 This means they are Git friendly, and Git/GitHub can diff and merge them, and browse them with syntax highlighting.

 This is not unlike using Git or GitHub with a file-based development environment such as Eclipse or a text editor.
-Like Cuis 4, these tools don't do version handling themselves, they just load and save files; and let Git do its magic.
+Like Cuis, these tools don't do version handling themselves, they just load and save files; and let Git do its magic.

 ## Changes to the Cuis base image

-The way *ChangeSets* are created and managed in Cuis 4 is very different from previous versions of Cuis (and Squeak & derivatives).
-This was done to make ChangeSets a good way to manage changes to the base Cuis Core image, while keeping code in Pakges out of the way, so they don't get mixed together.
+The way *ChangeSets* are created and managed in Cuis is different from Squeak.
+This was done to make ChangeSets a good way to manage changes to the base Cuis Core image, while keeping code in Packages out of the way, so they don't get mixed together.

 What is not in a Package belongs (at least temporarily) in the Cuis Core image.
 Such code is automatically captured in a *ChangeSet*.
 The ChangeSet for Core changes is created automatically and named like *"1243-CuisCore-JuanVuletich-2012Apr03-22h50m"*.
 The number at the beginning is the next number for the Cuis update stream, and is provided only as a suggestion.
 The "CuisCore" part is to reveal that the code belongs in the base image and not in some package.
 Then we have author name and date / time of creation.
 These *ChangeSets* are created automatically.
 There is no longer a way to manually create them, or make them "current" or "active".
 It is best to rename them, replacing *'CuisCore'* with some meaningful name.
 These *ChangeSets* will not capture any code that belongs in a Package.